lolergb/owlbear-gm-vault/README.md

 - **Icons:** Pages automatically show their Notion icon
 - **Images:** Click on any image to view it at full size
 - **Change token:** Click **🔑** → Delete Token to go back to using the server token (if configured)
+- **Player visibility:** By default, all pages are hidden from players.
+Use the **👁️** button to make pages visible
+- **Content sharing:** Players don't need a Notion token to view pages shared by the GM
+- **GM must be online:** The GM needs to have the extension open for players to receive shared content

 ## 🐛 Troubleshooting